kbalog/uis-dat310-spring2016/exercises/css-p2/README.md

   - Make the classes and apply them on the squares such that:
     * Even squares are blue (#0033cc), odd squares are red (#ff3333).
     * Numbers 1..3 have size 0.7em and numbers 8..10 have size 1.3em (numbers 4..7 have the default size 1em, there is no need to create an extra class for that).
-  - Assign the id `lucky7` to square number 7 and change the text color to white and the border to double.
+  - Assign the id `lucky7` to square number 7 and change the text color to white.

 ![Exercise3](images/exercise3.png)